-Froedtert Hospital in Milwaukee, and Community Memorial Hospital in Menomonee Falls participate in The DAISY Award program, a nation-wide program that rewards excellence in nursing.
+Froedtert Hospital in Milwaukee, Froedtert Menomonee Falls Hospital and Froedtert West Bend Hospital participate in The DAISY Award program, a nation-wide program that rewards excellence in nursing.
 The award was created by The DAISY Foundation to recognize the clinical skills, extraordinary compassion, and care exhibited by nurses every day.

 The award is given quarterly to an outstanding nurse in many hospitals across the United States.
 The DAISY Award recipient will be recognized at a public ceremony and will receive: a framed certificate, a DAISY Award signature lapel pin and a hand-carved stone sculpture entitled "A Healer’s Touch."
 Additionally, the unit or department of the recipient will receive Cinnabon’s cinnamon rolls.